Kirit-Singh/BME547_Classwork_Spring2023/README.md

 This repository contains code for running a Patient Health Database.
 This is written in Python

 ## Specifications
-Will be able to add patient name, patient MRN and patient ID to database.

 The database will contain:
+* Patient Name, string
+* Patient Medical Record Number, integer
-* Patient Name
+* Patient Age, integer
-* Patient Age
+* Patient Test Results, List of Lists
+  - Each test is represented by [test_name, test_value]
+    where test_name is a string and test_value is an integer/float

 * Patient Bloodtype
     - A+
     - A-